Pediatric Orthopedic Surgeons treating Juvenile Scoliosis

 Medication

 Medication is effective in reducing pain and swelling.
-Ibuprofen, for example, can help with pain and swelling.
-They are available without a prescription.
+Many over-the-counter drugs are available

 These can help to reduce swelling, especially in the fluid-filled pads that cushion the bones.
-You can get guidance on this from a doctor.
+Your doctor can provide more information and guidance on this therapy.

 Surgery is not advised for teenagers with bunions unless they have previously replaced ill-fitting shoes, are using an orthotic, or both.
 If they continue to experience severe foot pain that limits their daily activities, surgery may be an option.
 The purpose of surgery is to relieve pain and correct deformities.
 Surgery for purely cosmetic reasons is not advised.
 Some bunions may necessarily require surgery.
 When bunions require surgery, several options are available.
 The following situations may require surgical recommendations:

-• Suffer from pain and inflammation that does not respond to other treatments.
+• Suffering from pain and inflammation that does not respond to other treatments

-• Due to stiffness, cannot bend or straighten a toe.
+• Due to stiffness, the child cannot bend or straighten a toe

 Osteotomy